 Historically, CCDF was viewed primarily as a workforce support, to help low-income families work or attend school.
-As understanding about the importance of early learning and development has grown, however, policymakers realized that child care programs that enable parents to work also play a crucial role in supporting children’s healthy development, learning, and school readiness.
-A bipartisan reauthorization of the CCDBG Act in November 2014—the first such legislation in 18 years—codifies that recognition and takes steps to support care that positively impacts children during their formative years while also allowing parents to enter into and remain in the workforce.
-Key revisions include health and safety requirements for child care providers, increasing quality, and improving transparency so families are equipped to choose care that best meets their child’s and family’s needs.
-Meeting these new standards will require investments in building both provider and state-level systems capacity to deliver, support, and oversee quality programs that support children’s development and learning, and to cover the costs of quality programs.
+As understanding about the importance of early learning and development has grown, policymakers realized child care programs that enable parents to work also play a crucial role in supporting children’s healthy development, learning, and school readiness.
+A bipartisan reauthorization of the CCDBG Act in November 2014—the first such legislation in 18 years—codifies that recognition and takes steps to support care that positively impacts children during their formative years, while also allowing parents to enter into and remain in the workforce.
+Key revisions include strengthening health and safety requirements for child care providers, increasing quality, and improving transparency so families are equipped to choose care that best meets their child’s and family’s needs.
+Meeting these new standards will require investments in building both provider and state-level systems capacity to deliver, support, and oversee quality programs that support children’s development and learning and to cover the costs of quality programs.

 FFYF strongly supports the federal government’s continued partnership with states to support local providers to address the needs of children from low-income families.
-CCDBG is a critical piece of the federal-state early childhood continuum to ensure children birth to age 5 are ready for school and success in college, career, and life.
+CCDBG is a critical piece of the federal-state early childhood continuum to ensure children birth to age five are ready for school and success in college, career, and life.

 Looking ahead, FFYF is collaborating with state and national advocates to improve implementation of the new law.
 FFYF has a plan to leverage public support into a significant expansion of high-quality early learning from birth through age five.
-Increased funding for child care would make a critical difference in ensuring that children from low-income families are accessing the high-quality early learning experiences necessary to be ready for the first day of kindergarten.
+Increased funding for child care would make a critical difference in ensuring children from low-income families are accessing the high-quality early learning experiences necessary to be ready for the first day of kindergarten.